royyandzakiy/royyandzakiy/README.md

 - RTOS-based systems using Zephyr and FreeRTOS
 - Connectivity-heavy devices using BLE, Wi-Fi, and MQTT
 - Medical sensor data acquisition with high throughput and high data integrity requirements
-- Previously also on rugged offline-first smart farming feeders mainly utilized in rural areas with minimal to no connectivity infrastructure
+- Previously on rugged offline-first smart farming feeders mainly utilized in rural areas with minimal to no connectivity infrastructure
-- Firmware architecture, refactoring, and system cleanup
+- Firmware architecture, legacy refactoring, and automated testing
 - Native Windows tooling for device communication and diagnostics

 ---